bgermann/cforms2/readme.txt

 = 14.11 =
 * enhanced: unify AJAX and non-AJAX processing
+* enhanced: pluggable captcha API change
+* enhanced: it is possible now to show more than one form with Q&A on one site
 * bugfix:   make Q&A check work again in AJAX mode
 * bugfix:   prevent using fake CAPTCHAs and Q&As and do not depend on MD5
+* other:    my_cforms_ajax_filter() API function's data structure changed
 * other:    remove CAPTCHA feature in favour of Really Simple CAPTCHA for cformsII

 = 14.10.1 =